-When purchasing a boat in Colorado, it’s important that there’s a Colorado boat bill of sale.
+When purchasing a boat in Colorado, there must be a Colorado boat bill of sale.
 This protects the parties and documents the transfer of ownership of the watercraft.
 This Colorado bill of sale for boats is between two or more parties.

 Once you have this boat bill of sale, you must use it to register your boat with the state.
 You can use the bill of sale in place of registration temporarily as long as you get registration within 30 days.